nikolas-claussen/blender-tissue-cartography/README.md

   overwritten if you want to update the software

-- The repository contains two sets of notebooks: in the `nbs` folder and in the `tutorial` folder.
+- The repository contains two sets of notebooks: in the `nbs` folder and in the `nbs/Tutorials` folder.
 The `nbs`-notebooks are for developing the code.
 If you don’t want to develop/adapt the code to your needs, you don’t need to look at them.
-Copy a notebook from the `tutorial` folder - e.g. `03_basics_example.ipynb` - into your project folder to use it as a template.
+Copy a notebook from the `nbs/Tutorials` folder - e.g. `03_basics_example.ipynb` - into your project folder to use it as a template.

 - You do not need to copy functions into your notebooks manually.
 If you follow the installation instructions, the code will be installed as a